ripienaar/free-for-dev/README.md

 ## Tunneling, WebRTC, Web Socket Servers and Other Routers

   * [Pinggy](https://pinggy.io) — Public URLs for localhost with a single command, no downloads required.
 HTTPS / TCP / TLS tunnels.
 The free plan has 60 minutes tunnel lifetime.
+  * [Beeceptor's Local Tunnel](https://beeceptor.com/local-tunnel/?utm_source=free-for-dev) — Download CLI, connect and browse!
+Share the localhost services globally in a snap!
+It supports HTTPS out of the box, works over web sockets, real-time dashboard to inspect requests, mock selective routes & request/response history.
+The free tier is available, with daily request limits.
   * [conveyor.cloud](https://conveyor.cloud/) — Visual Studio extension to expose IIS Express to the local network or over a tunnel to a public URL.
   * [Hamachi](https://www.vpn.net/) — LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with a free plan that allows unlimited networks with up to 5 people
   * [Mirna Sockets](https://mirna.cloud/) - Free Socket as a Service Platform that gives you a wss:// URL when deploying your Web Socket Server code and also allows you to monitor its performance.